top of page

 • What other assets are available to members?

 We have a well equipped woodworking shop open to our members.
 The use of the workshop is by appointment and is supervised by our Workshop coordinator or his designate.
 It is our hope to eventually have a tool lending library for those members who were faced with downsizing and loosing their own tools but need a tool for a job.
-Another asset is our website which includes our online store and a Zoom account.
+Two other assets are: our website which includes our online store a Zoom account.
 To avail your self of these assets, contact us for more information.

 • What is a Men's Shed?